-The Intel® XeonTM processor processor includes several configuration options which are determined by hardware.
+The Intel® XeonTM processor MP has several configuration options which are determined by hardware.

-Intel Xeon processors sample their hardware configuration at reset, on the active-to-inactive transition of RESET#.
+The processors sample their hardware configuration at reset, on the active-to-inactive transition of RESET#.
 The sampled information configures the processor for subsequent operation.
-These configuration options cannot be changed except by another reset.
+These configuration options cannot be changed except by another RESET#.
 All resets reconfigure the processor(s); they do not distinguish between a "software" reset and a "power-on" reset.

-Table 32.
+Table 35.
 Power-On Configuration Option Pins

 Configuration Option Pin Notes

-Output tri-state SMI#
+Output tri state SMI#

 Execute BIST (Built-In Self Test) INIT#

 In Order Queue de-pipelining (set IOQ depth to 1) A7#

 Disable MCERR# observation A9#

 Disable BINIT# observation A10#

+APIC cluster ID (0-3) A[12:11]#

 Disable bus parking A15#

+Disable Hyper-Threading Technology A31#

 Bus frequency-to-core ratio LINT[1:0], IGNNE#, A20M# 2

-Symmetric agent arbitration ID BR[1:0]# 3
+Symmetric agent arbitration ID BR[3:0]#

-- 1. Asserting this signal during RESET# will select the corresponding option. - 2.
-These signals are used for bus frequency-to-core-ratio determination.
-See Table 1 for the supported settings.
-The processor ignores requests for ratios higher than the maximum ratio it supports.
-For example, a 1.40 GHz processor will recognize ratios of 1/14 and lower.
+1. Asserting this signal during RESET# will select the corresponding option.

+2. These signals are used for bus frequency-to-core-ratio determination.
+See Table 2 for the supported settings.
+For production units, the processor ignores requests for ratios higher than the maximum ratio it supports.
+For example, an 1.3 GHz processor will recognize ratios of 1/13 and lower.
 For more details, see Chapter 10.0.